Can Wegovy, Ozempic, and Zepbound Silence Food Noise?

 Other Ways to Quiet Food Noise

 If you want to reduce food noise without taking obesity medicines, maybe you shouldn’t be taking them, your insurance won’t cover them, or you’re concerned about the side effects.
-None of these are a perfect answer, but they might be helpful.
+Doing some of these things can be helpful:

 Mindfulness can be powerful in quieting food noise.
 By slowing down and savoring each bite, you can reconnect with your body’s hunger and fullness cues, making recognizing when you’ve had enough easier.
 Focus on the sensory experience of eating—your food’s taste, texture, and aroma—and tune out distractions to fully enjoy your meal.